 Yes.
 A nominal fee cannot exceed $1,000 per calendar year.

 How do I initiate payment of a nominal fee?

 Payment is handled through an honorarium.
-Refer to the CCU Honoraria Payment for Services policy at https://www.coastal.edu/policies/policyDetails.html?x=210.
+Refer to the CCU Honoraria Payment for Services policy at coastal.edu/policies/policyDetails.php?x=210.

 The Volunteer Data form requires the department to identify the start and end date for the volunteer services.
 If the volunteer assists every season, can the department leave the end date blank?

-Yes, provided the department notifies Human Resources and Equal Opportunity when the volunteer does not return.
+Yes, provided the department notifies Office of Human Resources when the volunteer does not return.
 This notification is done by submitting a new Volunteer Data form and specifying an end date.
-Please remember that this registry process for volunteers is to ensure that there is a clear understanding of who is on-campus and when.
+Please remember that this registration process for volunteers is to ensure that there is a clear understanding of who is on-campus and when.
 Leaving the end date blank on a form should only be done if absolutely necessary.

 Is a visiting scientist considered a volunteer?

 Yes.
 A visiting scientist should complete all required forms and is subject to a criminal background check.

 Where can I find the CCU policy and procedures for volunteers?